Three Philippine lawmakers back move to impeach Aquino

 "President Aquino cannot invoke or feign good faith or regularity of his acts since he created, implemented and defended the Disbursement Allocation Program and all unconstitutional acts under it," they said.

-The complaint refers to a 145-billion-peso (£1.96-billion) economic stimulus fund to boost public spending created by Aquino in 2011.
+The complaint refers to a 145-billion-peso ($3.34-billion) economic stimulus fund to boost public spending created by Aquino in 2011.
 But some of the money went to allies in Congress, a constitutional violation.

 Monday's case is the second move to impeach Aquino after a complaint last week by a former congressman, as record low popularity ratings in the two most recent independent opinion polls leave the president looking vulnerable.